 - You have compliance requirements around multi-tenancy

-For most web applications, VPS hits the sweet spot between cost, performance, and complexity.
+For most web applications, VPS lands in the sweet spot of cost, performance, and complexity.

 Technical Considerations for VPS Selection